yenchiah/academic-ai-skills/README.md

-# Paper Summarize Skill
+# AI Skills for Academic Tasks

-This is a skill document for a GenAI agent (e.g., Claude) to summarize academic papers
+This is a list of skill documents for GenAI for academic tasks.